vinayrull/transaction_fraud_and_risk_analysis/README.md

 - The majority of credit cards operate well below their credit limits, while a small subset consistently approaches high utilisation levels.
 - A small number of users concentrate a significant proportion of their spending with a single merchant.

 ---

-## Outcome
-This project demonstrates the application of SQL to large transactional datasets to support fraud detection, behavioral analysis, and risk management.
-The focus is on producing clear, business-relevant insights rather than purely technical outputs.

----

 ## Notes
 - SQL scripts contain the final production-ready queries used to generate findings.
 - PDFs provide supporting documentation on data preparation, table relationships, and analytical conclusions.